 MINIMUM SERVICE STANDARDS

-1. We will provide information on the Trust services and offer our support to victims or witnesses within 48 hours of receipt of a full referral.
+1. We will begin the process of providing information on the Trust services and offering our support to victims or witnesses within 48 hours of receipt of a full referral.

 2. The emotional and practical support to victims and witnesses will only be given by a professional Coordinator or trained Counselling Volunteer.

 3. All visits will be made to meet the needs of the victim or witness.

 4. The victim or witness will be given a six-point service commitment covering the support provided including matters such as length and regularity of visits and confidentiality on the first support visit.

 5. Victims or witnesses will be offered emotional and practical support for as long as it is useful to them.